skni-kod/Dodo-Lang/README.md

 - CMake

 ## About Dodo Lang:
 It's yet another statically typed language, though it has/will have some features I hope will make it unique enough.
-There are compound and simple types, but there is no separation between them, as such primitive types can have all the features of objects (with the C++ struct/class approach mind you, not as in object in C#/Java).
+There are compound and simple types, but there is no separation between them, as such primitive types can have all the features of objects (with the C++ struct/class approach mind you, not as in abstract object in C#/Java).

 #### [Documentation TBA]